 The best mattress for kids with the most support are the pocket-sprung, memory foam and latex varieties.
 However, each one has certain features that benefit some children more than others.

-Pocket-sprung mattresses mainly feature tufted layers.
+Pocket-sprung mattresses mainly feature tufted layers and each coil is independent of the others.

-When choosing a sprung mattress, it’s vital to check the height of the spring count and the coil gauge.
+When choosing a spring mattress, it’s vital to check the height of the spring count and the coil gauge.
 A higher spring count equates to more support, while a lower gauge figure points to thicker coils and an overall firmer mattress.

 Is a memory foam mattress good for a child?